mbencina/music-generative-art/README.md

 ## Running the visualization
 open gen_art.pde and run it (for that you need to download [Processing](https://processing.org/download/))

-for a different song you can change the songPath variable in line 62
+for a different song you can change the songName variable in line 60

-if you have a good GPU you can also uncomment line 261 for a special effect :)
+if you have a good GPU you can also uncomment line 258 for a special effect :)

 ## Running with your music
 - add a music file of your choice to gen_art/extracting/music/ folder
 - [generate](#generating-new-csv-files) a new CSV file
-- change songPath variable to your song in line 62 in gen_art.pde
+- change songPath variable to your song in line 60 in gen_art.pde
 - [run](#running-the-visualization) the visualization

 ## Generating new CSV files